berdakh/berdakh.github.io/_pages/about.md

 Lately I've been going deep on LLMs, multi-agent systems, and the broader craft of AI engineering — building agentic workflows and hands-on systems, not just reading about them.
 And I love teaching: distilling hard ideas into something a student can pick up and run with is some of the most satisfying work I do.

-I've published 70+ peer-reviewed papers, hold two patents (one licensed and clinically deployed), and have carried research from grant to prototype to deployment in both clinical and industrial settings.
-I'm now bringing that mix of research depth and shipping instinct to industry work in data science, applied AI, and ML engineering.

 ---

 ## A Few Highlights